Annie Fisher

-Annie "Knowles" Fisher (December 3, 1867 – June 11, 1938) was a cook, caterer and entrepreneur.
+Annie Knowles Fisher (December 3, 1867 – June 11, 1938) was a cook, caterer and entrepreneur.
 Annie lived in Columbia, Missouri, and worked for prominent families as a cook until she started her own catering business.
-Annie became famous in Missouri for her widely sold beaten biscuits.
-Through her cooking, Annie amassed a sizable fortune and purchased rental properties and farms in and around Boone County.
+Fisher became famous in Missouri for her widely sold beaten biscuits.
+Through her cooking, Fisher amassed a sizable fortune and purchased rental properties and farms in and around Boone County.